-The purpose of the last series of experiments was to look more closely at the sensitivity of the cloud ice concentration to N{IFN}, the initial concentration of the IFN.
-Numerical simulations were run with N{IFN} decreasing ten-fold from 100 dm-3 to 0.001 dm-3 for each IFN mode (see Table 1).
-340 Two different cases were considered.
+The purpose of the last series of experiments was to look more closely at the sensitivity of the cloud ice concentration to $N{\rm IFN}$, the initial concentration of the IFN.
+Numerical simulations were run with $N{\rm IFN}$ decreasing 10-fold from 100 to 0.001 day m-3 for each IFN mode (see Table 1).
+Two different cases were considered.
 In the first case, CIBU was activated with the RANDOM set-up while, in the second case, CIBU effects were ignored.
 All the results are summarized in the plots of Fig. 14.

-Figure 14a shows that N_i concentrations did not change very much for a wide range of N{IFN} concentrations, which were varied ten-fold.
-This clearly illustrates the predominance of the CIBU
+Figure 14a shows that N_i concentrations did not change very much for a wide range of $N{\rm IFN}$ concentrations, which were varied 10-fold.
+This clearly illustrates the predominance of the CIBU effect for current IFN concentrations, which disconnects N_i concentrations from the underlying